Why Do Women Want Breast Augmentation?

 Your Breast Procedure; Our Ambulatory Surgical Suite (ASC)

-Our team is serious about our business and is committed to providing a safe, pleasant, and comfortable experience.
-Most of our patients do not require much medication following their procedures.
+Our team is serious about your care and safety and is committed to providing a safe, pleasant, and comfortable experience.
+Indeed, the majority of our patients do not require much pain medication following their procedures with our time-developed post-operative medications.

 Your Recovery After Your Breast Augmentation Procedure; Minimizing Pain and Ensuring a Quick Recovery

 Our office is committed to providing a pleasant, comfortable, and fast recovery.
 We have designed a specific, comprehensive recovery program to help you get back to your activities as soon as possible.
 It is less than honest and a bit disingenuous to say that you will have a “24-hour recovery” with early unlimited activity; this would be dangerous!
-We have a “fast recovery program” to get you back to your activities as soon as reasonably possible, and you should be able to return to most quiet activities in 24 to 48 hours, return to work within one week, and do non-chest-bearing and non-impact exercises in two to four weeks.
+Our “fast recovery program” is designed to safely and gently get you back to your activities as soon as reasonably possible.
+You should be able to return to most quiet activities in 24 to 48 hours, return to work within one week, and begin non-impact, non-weight-bearing exercises in two to four weeks.

-A comfortable and fast recovery begins with a good and careful surgical technique.
-Dr. Stephens is particularly careful in performing a gentle and precise procedure with minimal retraction force and gentle dissection.
-Utilizing a Keller Funnel® allows him to place the silicone in the breast “pocket” with minimal force.
-The implants are placed using a “dual plane” dissection, which requires the pectoral muscle to adapt to the implant over time, so this is different than the recovery with the implant placed above muscle; however, this technique provides for a much superior long-term result with reduced long-term complications.
+A comfortable, fast recovery begins with a skilled, careful surgical technique.
+Dr. Stephens is particularly careful, performing a gentle, precise procedure with minimal retraction force and gentle dissection.
+Utilizing a Keller Funnel® allows him to place the implants in the breast “pocket” with minimal force and without touching the skin.
+When implants are placed using a “dual plane” dissection, the pectoral muscle needs more time to adapt to the implant, so recovery is different from that with the implant placed above the muscle.
+This technique provides for a much superior long-term result with reduced long-term complications in most cases.

-Your recovery: An avid athlete and exerciser himself, Dr. Stephens has developed a “breast implant recovery protocol” that utilizes gentle stretching and early range of motion exercises and other therapeutic activities to facilitate a fast and comfortable recovery.
-This reduces the need for powerful pain medications while substituting effective therapies, muscle relaxant medications, anti-inflammatory medications, and tailored pain medications.
-Neither drains nor pain pumps are necessary, nor are heavy bandages; only a simple bra and “breast strap” should be worn lightly and comfortably.
-During your recovery, we will guide you from day one, with specific short- and long-term instructions to educate you on the optimal recovery and long-term care of your implants.
-You are always free to visit or contact our office following your breast implant procedure regardless of the date of your official one-year follow-up visit if you ever have any questions or need to be examined.
+An avid former athlete and exerciser himself, Dr. Stephens has developed a “breast implant recovery protocol” that uses gentle stretching, early range-of-motion exercises, and other therapeutic activities to facilitate a fast, comfortable recovery.
+This reduces the need for powerful pain medications by substituting effective therapies, muscle relaxants, and anti-inflammatories.
+Neither drains nor pain pumps are necessary, nor are heavy bandages; only a simple bra and a “breast strap” to be worn lightly and comfortably.
+During your recovery, we will guide you from day one with specific short- and long-term instructions to educate you on the optimal recovery and long-term care of your implants.
+If you ever have any questions or need to be examined, you are always free to visit or contact our office following your breast augmentation, regardless of the date of your official one-year follow-up visit.

 Patient Testimonials